EnriqueRivera/check-status-handler-dotnet/README.md

 ## Examples

 The value of the next query will be executed because *onlyCheckConnection* attributes is false and it will use the *SiteSqlServer* connection defined on web.config file.
-You can note that the specified connection string is no for Entity Framework.
+Note that the specified connection string is not for Entity Framework.
 The query will fail if product quantity is less or equal than 5000 products.
 ```xml
 <query value="SELECT CASE WHEN COUNT(*) &gt; 5000 THEN 1 ELSE 100/0 END AS result FROM Products" connectionStringName="SiteSqlServer" isEntityModel="false" onlyCheckConnection="false" />
 ```